zeelos/cp-docker-images/docs/quickstart.rst

 Cleanup
 =======

 After you're done, cleanup is simple.
-Run the command ``docker rm -f $(docker ps -a -q)`` to delete all the containers you created in the steps above, ``docker volume prune`` to remove any remaining unused volumes, and ``docker network rm confluent`` to delete the network we created.
+Run the command ``docker rm -f $(docker ps -a -q)`` to delete all the containers you created in the steps above, ``docker volume prune`` to remove any remaining unused volumes, and ``docker network rm confluent`` to delete the network that was created.

 If you are running Docker Machine, you can remove the virtual machine with this command: ``docker-machine rm confluent``.